Jun 30, 2020 Jambo

 Risk 4

-• Forgetting stakeholder commitments: Missing even one commitment can escalate things quickly and result in detrimental backlash and a loss of vital stakeholder trust and essential relationships.
+• Forgetting stakeholder commitments: Missing even one commitment can escalate quickly, resulting in detrimental backlash and the loss of vital stakeholder trust and essential relationships.

 What to look for:

-• An SRM with a dedicated commitments management module that allows you to monitor commitments right through to fulfillment and provide summaries that give you insights like how many commitments you have by type, status, stakeholder, or even financial amounts, etc.
+• An SRM with a dedicated commitments management module allows you to monitor commitments right through to fulfillment and provides summaries that give you insights, such as the number of commitments you have by type, status, stakeholder, or even financial amount.

 Risk 5